-Please remove your shoes when you enter the Infant Program.
+Please remove your shoes when you enter the Infant Program or Gross Motor Room.
 The floor is cleaned/sanitized each morning and we like to keep it as clean as possible throughout the day for infants whom sit, play, crawl, lie, etc. on it.
 If preferred, you can use the blue shoe covers instead, which are provided for you and located near the classroom door.
 Or, you can run around in your socks like our infant staff do!